Constructions of Binary Optimal Locally Repairable Codes via Intersection Subspaces: Examples of desired matrix

-In this section, we give an approach to find the desired matrix $A$.
-This approach requires the help of the computer program.
-Note that the desired matrix $A$ can be viewed as the parity check matrix of a $[2^b,2^b-2b,d\geq5]$ binary linear code.
-In \cite{Chen1991}, Chen presented the explicit construction of binary linear code with parameters $[2^b,2^b-2b,d\geq5]$ from shortened nonprimitive cyclic code.
-But we can not directly use this construction.
-Because the desired matrix $A$ needs to contain a submatrix, of which any two distinct columns are linearly independent, it is difficult to give an explicit construction of the desired matrix $A$.
-We have used the computer program MAGMA to search some examples of the desired matrix $A$. we obtained those matrices which imply the existence of these desired matrices.
-Thus, how to construct more desired matrices $A$ by using theoretical analysis and effective search algorithm, remains an open problem.
+In this section, we provide an approach to construct the desired matrix $A$ with the help of a computer search program.
+Note that a desired matrix $A$ can be viewed as the parity check matrix of a $[2^b,2^b-2b,d\geq5]$ binary linear code.
+Although in \cite{Anyu_2019}, Wang et al. presented the explicit construction of binary linear code with parameters $[2^b,2^b-2b,d\geq5]$ from a shortened nonprimitive cyclic code, which can not be used directly here.
+A necessary condition for the desired matrix $A$ is that it contains a submatrix in which any two distinct columns are linearly independent.
+This makes it difficult to give an explicit construction of the desired matrix $A$.
+In addition, LRCs constructed by using an arbitrary $t\times n$ matrix $A$ have the same code length, dimension and minimum distance, which implies that we can weaken its explicit construction.
+By the computer program MAGMA, we have found some examples of the desired matrix $A$, which also shows the existence of these desired matrices.
+However, how to construct more desired matrices $A$ by using theoretical analysis and an effective search algorithm, remains an open problem.